-ARTICLE 27.
+ARTICLE 26.
 FLEXIBLE SPENDING PLAN

-- 27.1.
-The City will continue to make available to employees a Flexible Spending Plan established pursuant to IRS Section 125.
+26.1 The City will continue to make available to employees a Flexible Spending Plan established pursuant to IRS Section 125.
 The plan allows eligible employees to set aside up to the maximum amount allowed under IRS Section 125 per year pre-tax income to pay for costs associated with health insurance premiums and health costs not covered under the benefits plan.
 If the maximum amount changes under IRS Section 125 then the City will abide by that new amount.
 The plan also allows the employees to set aside pre-tax income to pay for costs of child care and adult dependent care.
 If this maximum amount changes then the City will abide by that new amount.
-Employees may choose to enroll in this plan each December for the coming calendar year.
-Participants in the plan must pay the monthly administrative cost by authorizing biweekly payroll deductions. - 27.2.
-The City reserves the right to change carriers at any time, provided that plan benefits to RPOA members are substantially the same or better.
+Employees may choose to enroll in this plan annually during the open enrollment period for the coming calendar year.
+Participants in the plan must pay the monthly administrative cost by authorizing biweekly payroll deductions.

+26.2 The City reserves the right to change carriers at any time, provided that plan benefits to RPOA members are substantially the same or better.

-ARTICLE 28.
+ARTICLE 27.
 RETIREMENT BENEFITS

-28.1.
-Classic Employees Retirement Plans
+27.1 Classic Employees Retirement Plans